 Scientific Name: Conolophus Pallidus

-Where to see them: Santa Fe Island
+Where to see them: Santa Fe Island.

-When to see them: All year round
+When to see them: All year round.

-The Santa Fe Land Iguana, as their name suggests, can only be found on the island of Santa Fe off of the east coast of Santa Cruz.
-They are also sometimes referred to as the Barrington Land Iguana, after the original English name for Santa Fe island.
-The Santa Fe land iguana is slightly larger, with paler yellow colouring, smaller dorsal spines and a more tapered snout compared to the common Galapagos land iguana.
+Compared to the common Galapagos land iguana, the Santa Fe land iguana is slightly larger, with paler yellow coloring, smaller dorsal spines, and a more tapered snout.
 Today, there are over 7,000 individuals living on this small island.
 They can often be spotted close to the trails, but visitors need a kean eye as their colors blend in perfectly with the arid habitat providing them with wonderful camouflage.
 Don't worry, your naturalist guide will be sure to point them out and tell you more about them.

 Despite their healthy population numbers, the Santa Fe Land Iguana is considered vulnerable because they are found in just one single place on the planet.
 This leaves them at potential risk to one off extreme events such as fire or drought.
 Introduced feral goats used to roam free on Santa Fe island, destroying land Iguana eggs and habitat.
 Fortunately this threat was recognised and the goats were removed back in the 1970s.
 This gave the Santa Fe population a fresh foothold from which they have bounced back impressively.